Roman, Romania: History

 In 1569, Lady Ruxandra Lăpușneanu built an Orthodox church dedicated to the Holy Virgin (Precista Mare) on the same spot the eponym church is placed today.
 In 1595, the church Sfinții Voievozi was built.
-The current Armenian Orthodox Church was built in 1610.

-Some demographic data from 1641, recorded by the Vicar of Sofia, who was passing through Roman, shows there were apparently 1,500 Eastern Orthodox, 450 Armenian Orthodox, and 30 Hungarian Catholics.
+The current Armenian Apostolic Church was built in 1610.
+Some demographic data from 1641, recorded by the Vicar of Sofia, who was passing through Roman, shows there were 1,500 Eastern Orthodox, 450 Armenian Apostolics, and 30 Hungarian Catholics.
 A major personality of the city was Orthodox bishop Dosoftei, who translated the Psalter into Romanian in 1665–1671.
 In December 1691, Miron Costin, one of the first historians and writers in Romanian, was decapitated here on the orders of Prince Constantin Cantemir (Dimitrie Cantemir's father).
 Costin was in custody, being carried from Bărboși to Iași, where he hoped to prove his innocence; a few days earlier, the chronicler's brother had been killed in Iași, being believed to have attempted to obtain the throne for himself.

 The first hospital in Roman was built in 1798 on the place where the Municipal Hospital Precista Mare is located today.
 Talmud Torah, one of the first Jewish schools in the Principality of Moldova, was inaugurated in 1817, an important event in itself as Moldova did not grant citizenship to Jews.

 Roman became a railway hub in the 19th century, when the second railway in Romania was opened in December 1869, from Roman to Suceava (Ițcani).
 One year later, on December 27, 1870, The Bucharest-Galați-Roman railway was also opened, linking Roman to the capital via Mărășești, Tecuci, Galați, Brăila, and Buzău.
 Right after the inauguration, this railway was closed due to technical problems, but it was reestablished on September 13, 1872.
 At the same time, after a reluctant government gave its long-waited approval, the first high school of the city, Roman-Vodă, was opened on September 30 in the building that is still in use today as that of School No. 1.

-In the Communist era, the city lost the county capital status, being included, in 1950-52 and 1956–68, in Bacău Region, in 1952–56 in Iași Region, and then, in 1968, in Neamț County.
+In the Communist era, the city lost the county capital status, being included, in 1950-1952 and 1956–1968, in Bacău Region, in 1952–1956 in Iași Region, and then, in 1968, in Neamț County.
 It also became the target of industrialization: in 1957, the steel tubes factory started production.
 Roman became an important industrial center in Romania.